tarunkumarkushwaha/taruncalenderapp/README.md

 # Event Manager Application

 This repository contains an **Event Manager Application**, developed by me.
 The application allows users to manage events with features such as adding, editing, deleting, searching, and sorting events.
 Data persistence is handled through the browser's `localStorage`, ensuring user data remains available across sessions.
+Data can be exported to CSV file.

 live link -  https://taruncalenderapp.vercel.app/